andrewcooke/bnum/README.md

 2
 ```

-This works by constructing the given type from the value.
-So you will see
+This works by constructing the given type from the value (use a tuple for
-errors if you mix incompatible types:
+multiple arguments).
+You will see errors if you mix incompatible types:

 ```python
 >>> class Confused(int, Bnum):